Chair of the Barwon Health Foundation

 Her positivity is infectious, her smile lights up a room and her determination to see her clients succeed gives them the confidence and courage to become the very best person, team, business or organisation they can be.
 Roxie’s superpower is helping others find theirs!

 She's a high level communicator and relationship builder.
 She loves evoking emotion with all she does and doing it with authenticity.

 Connecting the right people to the right people is a particular skill of Roxie's and she loves it when everyone wins from the relationship.
 She believes in paying it forward and helping when and where she can.
 Her personal 'happy place' is with a paint brush in front of a canvas.
 Roxie joined the Barwon Health Foundation Board in June, 2019 and serves as a member of the Fundraising Committee.

-In addition to his role as a Director, Mike also serves as a member of the Finance, Risk, Audit, and Investment & Nominations (FRAIN) Committee
+In addition to his role as a Foundation Director, he also served as a member of the Finance, Risk, Audit, and Investment & Nominations (FRAIN) Committee.